wildeng/wildeng.github.io/_posts/2023-11-02-back-again.md

 title: Writing in a Rainy Day
 ---

 Today I'm writing from a soggy Sheffield and this is probably the right time to open the laptop and start thinking about what to say.
-Finding the right topics is not an easy task, especially for someone that's not used to "common" writing - I do write a lot of code during the day though :sweatsmile: - and therefore I'm always scared of a blank page and that's why I usually start by adding the `Things I like` and `Today's links`.
+Finding the right topics is not an easy task, especially for someone that's not used to "common" writing - I do write a lot of code during the day though :smile: - and therefore I'm always scared of a blank page and that's why I usually start by adding the `Things I like` and `Today's links`.
 But when the topic has been decided, well words flow smoothly.

 So, the question is: Why did I go into web development?
 TL;DR